jim-collier/x9git/project/backlog.md

 		- Fixed: the body is decoded before it is read.
 Verified against the published release - the checksum is found, compared, and matches the installed file.

 	- ✅ Every install command in the README 404s, because `main` is still the 2022 tree.
 		- `main` holds no `install.bash`, `install.ps1`, `install-dev.*` or `bin/gitsby.ps1`, so all six documented one-liners fail at the download.
-Reported from the field.
 		- Cutting v2.0.0 fixes it outright: the merge to `main` puts the files there, and `releases/latest` stops resolving to the 2022 `v1.0.1`, which is a dead end for the default install path (that tag predates the `bin/` layout).
 		- Until then the working incantation is the `dev` URL plus `--release dev` / `-Release dev`.
 Left undocumented on purpose rather than pointing strangers at `dev`.

 	- ✅ The SSH identity line named the local login instead of the account being acted as.
 		- It asked `ssh -G` about the bare host.
-With no user in the target, ssh answers with the OS login name, so a push as `t00mietum` displayed as `collierjr@github.com`.
-Reported from the field.
+With no user in the target, ssh answers with the OS login name, so a push as the second account displayed as `<os-login>@github.com`.
 		- That value is neither of the two real ones: the connect user is `git`, and the account is whatever the key authenticates as.
 On a personal machine it looks plausible enough to be believed, which is worse than showing nothing.
 		- The probe now uses the connect target, so an explicit user in the remote URL is honored the way git honors it.
 Host alias resolution is unaffected - the user part only overrides `User` in `~/.ssh/config`.
 		- The line also leads with the account now, resolved by asking the host.
 That is what it existed to answer; the connect user is identical for every GitHub account, and the key shown is only ssh's first readable candidate, not necessarily the one that authenticates.
 Offline it says `unknown` rather than guessing, and skips the round trip.
 		- Every other test uses a local-path origin, which has no ssh identity, so the whole line had shipped untested.
 It now has a fake ssh that reproduces the real defaulting behavior.

 	- ✅ A byte-order mark on the three PowerShell files broke both installer one-liners and direct execution.
 		- `irm` keeps the BOM, so `iex` and `[scriptblock]::Create` saw it glued to the shebang and the first line stopped being a comment.
 Both documented one-liners failed for every user, on every platform.
-Reported from the field.
 		- The same BOM sat ahead of `#!` in `bin/gitsby.ps1`, so `./gitsby.ps1` fell through to the shell instead of running.
 		- `bin/gitsby.ps1` already carried a suppression saying a BOM would break the shebang, so it had been there against the file's own stated intent since the files were written.
 		- The tests couldn't see it: they read the source with `Get-Content`, which drops a BOM silently.
 They now decode the bytes, and each file's first two bytes are checked.